Chorabali (2016 film): Plot

-The story line inter tangles with the idea of perfect crime, as well as basic instincts of human emotions Greed, lust for power.
-It is a who-dunnit thriller, set in the backdrop of Kolkata with its British Raj charm.
+The storyline intertangles with the idea of perfect crime, as well as with the basic vices of human mind - greed and lust.
+It is a whodunnit thriller, set in the backdrop of Kolkata.
 A doctor is killed in a house party while all the guests are playing cards.
-Criminologist Professor Ardhendu and Police officer Vishnu investigate the case with crime writer Tilottama.
-It reveals that victim knows every suspect's dark past.
+Criminologist Professor Ardhendu and Police officer Vishnu investigate the case along with crime-fiction writer Tilottama.
+It is revealed that the victim knew about the dark past of each one of the suspects and was blackmailing them.
+He himself also had a dark past.
+Two more murders take place.
+Now it is up to Professor Ardhendu to unmask the real culprit.